In the spring of 2015, I backpacked 400 miles through the Grand Canyon over the course of 36 days.

 The hip belt is connected to the bottom of the frame with a thick strip of velcro and a single strap on each side.
 In practice this setup is more sturdy than it sounds, and allows for swapping belts if your size should change.
 For example, you may start a thru-hike of the PCT with a size Medium, but discover after a few months that you’d now prefer a size Small.
 No problem, you can easily swap the belts.

 The dimensions of the hip pockets are approximately 6.5 x 4.5 x 2 inches, each with a published volume of 100 cubic inches.
 A pocket will perfectly fit my iPhone XS with a Lifeproof case.
-They are made of a very durable material that I’ve put through the off-trail wringer, thrashing through thorns.
-The zippers have never failed me (Take note here, Big Agnes Tents!).
+They’re made of a very durable material that I’ve put through the off-trail wringer, thrashing through thorns.
+The zippers have never failed me.

-The early versions of the Catalyst used a simple mesh material for their side pockets, but they soon switched to a more robust material after hikers shredded them all too easily.
+The early versions of the Catalyst used a simple mesh for their side pockets, but they soon switched to a more robust material.
 Today I still find the side pockets to be the first part of the Catalyst to fail.
-I feel that this is primarily due to their exposed location, especially when they’re loaded with water bottles whilst tearing through thorns or against solid rock.
+I feel that this is primarily due to their exposed location, especially when they’re loaded with water bottles while tearing through thorns or against solid rock.

 Each pocket has a volume of 350 cubic inches – plenty of room for 2 Smartwater bottles (1 liter each) or a single Nalgene.
 Each side of the pack has a single compression strap above the pocket, perfect for securing long thin items like tent poles.